ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Module.md

     --data-urlencode 'grant_type=authorization_code'
     ```

-    The response will contain your Access Token.
+    The response will contain your refresh token.
+Use `https://account-d.docusign.com/oauth/token` as the refresh URL.

 Remember to replace `{IntegrationKey:SecretKey}`, `{iKey}`, `{redirectUri}`, `{encodedKey}`, and `{codeFromUrl}` with your actual values.